UltimateTournament/ArcadeThirdPartyDocs/docs/supported-game-types/async.md

 # Async Multiplayer

+## What is Async Multiplayer?

 Asynchronous multiplayer games mean that players are not playing against each other in real time.
-The formats of async multiplayer, that we currently support are [Leaderboard](#leaderboard-games) and [Challenge](#challenge-games) games.

-Leaderboard and Challenge games are the encouraged game to make on the Arcade, as they have the highest player satisfaction and don't require nearly as much work to integrate or create servers for.
+They do so instead by competing for the highest score on a time-based Leaderboard, or compete against asynchronous challenges from other players like time trails or score races.

 ## Advantages